udacity/wechat_store/README.md

-# OrderPage
+ # WeChat_store

-This is the order page with components added.
+This is the order page with add to order function